Wiener-Hopf factorization and non-Hermitian topology for Amoeba formulation in one-dimensional multiband systems: Numerical verification

-In this parameter regime, the system is characterized by the $\mathbb Z_2$ topological invariant $\nu[\tau]$, where $\tau = (E-h)U_T$, Eq.~(\ref{eq: Z2 topological invariant})~\cite{KKawabata_PRX_2019_SymmetryAndTopology}.
-As established in Sec.~\ref{sec: SWHF of Bloch}, $\nu[\tau]$ is equivalent to the parity of the sum of positive partial indices.
-Figure~\ref{fig: l_config_z2} shows the positive partial index $\kappa$ of $\tau = (E - h)U_T$ across the complex energy plane.
+Figure~\ref{fig: l_config_z2} shows the positive partial index $\kappa$ of $\tau$ across the complex energy plane.
 Blue and red points indicate the PBC and OBC spectra, respectively, obtained by diagonalizing the Hamiltonian with $400$ sites.
 This model exhibits two distinct phases: $\kappa = 0$ (white) and $\kappa = 1$ (shaded).
-The shaded $\kappa = 1$ region coincides with the topologically nontrivial region identified by the $\mathbb{Z}_2$ topological invariant \cite{SKaneshiro_PRB_2025_SymplecticAmoebaFormulation}.
+As evaluated in Ref.~\cite{SKaneshiro_PRB_2025_SymplecticAmoebaFormulation}, the shaded $\kappa = 1$ region coincides with the topologically nontrivial region identified by the $\mathbb{Z}_2$ topological invariant $\nu[\tau]$.
 This confirms that the parity of $\kappa$ provides a consistent and physically equivalent characterization of the $\mathbb{Z}_2$ topology in class~AII$^\dagger$ systems.